Colette Brosset

 Colette Marie Claudette Brosset (21 February 1922 – 1 March 2007) was a French actress, writer and choreographer.

-She was once married to actor Robert Dhéry, with whom she appeared onstage in La Plume de Ma Tante and Ah!
+She was married to actor Robert Dhéry, with whom she appeared onstage in La Plume de Ma Tante and Ah!
 Les belles bacchantes.

 She appeared on Broadway in 1959 in La Plume de Ma Tante, and was, along with the rest of the entire cast (Pamela Austin, Roger Caccia, Yvonne Constant, Genevieve Coulombel, Robert Dhéry, Michael Kent, Jean Lefevre, Jacques Legras, Michael Modo, Pierre Olaf, Nicole Parent, Ross Parker, Henri Pennec) awarded a Special Tony Award 1959 for contribution to the theatre.